 The COVID-19 pandemic and resulting economic slowdown has significantly impacted Town operations since first arriving in March 2020.
 Upon learning of the pandemic, the Town closed its facilities, stopped all programming, and dismissed most part time staff members for the last three months of fiscal year 2020.
 The Town saved money by not paying part time staff.
 However, savings were reduced due to payment of related unemployment costs and a shortfall in user fee revenue due to cancelled programs.
-Additionally, the Town purchased cleaning supplies, personal protective equipment, and incurred overtime costs primarily involving police and custodial staff.
+Some programming returned in the fall of 2020 and the spring of 2021 as departments took advantage of outdoor programming.
+During 2021, the Town purchased cleaning supplies, personal protective equipment, and incurred overtime costs primarily involving police and custodial staff related to COVID-19.
 The Town applied for reimbursement from FEMA and the Coronavirus relief fund for these costs.
-Finally, the Town's interest income reduced dramatically with rates dropping from 2.41% in July 2019 to .35 % in June 2020.

 The former Woodbridge Country Club property continues to be a source of debate and discussion in Town.
 At the Annual Town Meeting in 2009, the Town overwhelmingly voted to purchase the former Woodbridge Country Club for \$6.9M and issued \$7.0M in short term notes to finance the purchase.
 From 2009 to 2016, the Town operated the facility including golf, tennis, pool, and the club house under various management arrangements.
 The Town discontinued golf in the spring of 2017 and closed the pool in the fall of 2018.
-Since the purchase of the property, the Town has entertained various types of development proposals for the property.
-The latest proposal by Insite Development Group & Wernert Construction for 120 age restricted units (55 or older) on approximately 60 acres for \$5,400,000 was rejected in February 2020.
-There are currently no active proposals.
+Since the purchase, the Town has entertained various types of development proposals for the property.
+The latest proposal, by Arbor Haven at \$9M, is for 145 units on approximately 100 acres.
+The units are a mixture of large homes, medium homes, age restricted units, and affordable homes.
+The Board of Selectmen is currently evaluating the proposal.
 On July 15, 2020, the Town paid down \$750,000 and rolled \$3,450,000 of notes outstanding into bonds to permanently finance the purchase of the former Woodbridge Country Club.

 The Town's is looking to complete renovations to its former Fire station which suffered significant damage from a fire several years ago.
 The Town completed the required exterior work including new windows, a new copper roof and exterior painting of the facility.
-The Town developed plans for the interior work including addition of air conditioning and an elevator, a new heating system, and a new electrical system with a budget of \$2,200,000.
-Funding includes grant proceeds totaling \$500,000, remaining insurance proceeds of \$200,000, and proposed bonds totaling \$1,500,000.
-Grant funded work was completed in February 2020.
-The Board of Selectmen is currently reviewing documents for a possible bond referendum in January 2021 to complete the remaining work.
+The Town developed plans for the interior work including addition of air conditioning and an elevator, a new heating system, a new electrical system, finished interior, and a storage facility for the fire department with a budget of \$2,750,000 in the 2022 capital plan.
+The Town is looking to use the facility as a community center.
+The Board of Selectmen is currently reviewing documents for a possible bond referendum in 2022 to complete the remaining work.

 The Woodbridge Police Department is looking to renovate its existing facility.
 The existing space, a renovated school facility called the Center building, was first occupied for police use in the 1970's with only minor renovations being performed in 1991-1992.
 The current square footage occupied by the Woodbridge Police Department is 10,200 gross square feet on one floor.
 The Town conducted an assessment to determine the current and future space needs of the Woodbridge Police Department.
 Based on the report, schematic design documents were completed utilizing adjacent space that is currently available within the existing structure to accommodate additional space recommended in the report.
-The FY21 capital plan includes \$4,858,496 for renovations to the existing police facility.
+The FY22 capital plan includes \$4,858,496 for renovations to the existing police facility.
 While a bond resolution has yet to be approved, the Town utilized the grant funds to replace a communications tower and construct a carport for police vehicles in 2018.